python-validators/validators/SECURITY.md

 - You can raise security concerns [here](https://github.com/python-validators/validators/discussions/categories/security).
 - None of us can promise any response time-frame, but we'll try.

 That said, use the package at your own risk.
-The source code is open, we encourage you to read.
+The source code is open, we encourage you to read. _Spammers will be banned._

-> Spammers with be banned.